 Validation!
 BFI responds (see bikeflorida.org/blog ).
 At least now, BFI makes no pretense as to serving the "Share The Road" mission (above).
 This is refreshing, because shortly before proclaiming its "new mission" (off-road bike tourism), BFI's previous tour (May, 2019) was also off-road: "Ride the Trails in Ocala National Forest."

 Yet by all appearances, "Share The Road" continues to be short-changed.

 Today, the Board STILL appears to be using STR funds to pay salaries and pursue its "new mission," which is clearly NOT the mission for which the funds were given.
 Accordingly, I call on the Board to do what is just and right for the mission and the donors.

 I believe this is an ethical matter involving the public trust and in order for BFI to be successful in its new 501c3 mission, this matter must be addressed.
-At the very least the Board has a duty to disclose to its existing donors, associated non-profits, and government agencies the reasons why shortly after 06/06/19, this Board cancelled tours, changed its website, and abandoned the "Share The Road" mission without prior notice to anyone.
+At the very least the Board has a duty to disclose to its existing donors, associated non-profits, and government agencies the reasons why this Board suddenly cancelled tours, changed its website, and abandoned the "Share The Road" mission without prior notice to anyone.
 I believe a 501c3's duty to disclose is implicit in sections of FS:496.415.
 Sponsors, affiliates, the public and the State all have a right to know.